NPLtools/stressfit/README.md

 `input/*.dat`: example input data (synthetic data simulated by SIMRES)

 ### Matlab tools:
-the `matlab` folder contains older matlab scripts implementing the analytical method for calculation of pseudo-strains based on instrument setup and difraction geometry parameters.
-It employs the matrix description of neutron transport through the instrument and derives analytical formulas for the pseudo strain in Guassian approximation.
+the `matlab` folder contains older matlab scripts implementing the analytical method for calculation of pseudo-strains based on instrument setup and diffraction geometry parameters.
+It employs the matrix description of neutron transport through the instrument and derives analytical formulas for the pseudo strain in Gaussian approximation.
 See https://doi.org/10.1107/S0021889813008194 for more details.

 ### Other: